psnarkhede/Boat-project-unit-2/README.md

 # boAt Website Clone
 <p>	we worked on boAt website, Which is India’s fastest audio & wearable brand.
-The most incredible range of wireless earphones, headphones, smart watches, earbuds and home audio . boAt is a ‘made for India’ lifestyle brand started in 2016 that deals in hi-quality aesthetically designed consumer electronics. </p>
+The most incredible range of wireless earphones, headphones, smart watches, earbuds and home audio . boAt is a ‘made for India’ lifestyle brand started in 2016 that deals in high-quality aesthetically designed consumer electronics. </p>

 ## About this project.
 This project is built by us (6 team members) during construct week of unit 2 at Masai School.